DaoCloud/DaoCloud-docs/docs/en/docs/skoala/gateway/service/manual-integrate.md

         <!--![]()screenshots-->

-        For the cluster service access, can be in the `Container Management` -- > `Container Network` -- > `Services` click on the service name to view:
+        For the cluster service access, can be in the `Container Management` -- > `Container Network` -- > `Services` click the service name to view:

         <!--![]()screenshots-->